 A fitness brand

 Barre3 hired me to guide the design direction of their new website.
-They needed a custom platform to support their business, which includes hundreds of studio locations, an online workouts subscription service, a blog, and an eCommerce shop.
-I was deeply involved in every step of the year-long process, from overarching concepts to minute details of the execution.
-I also translated my work into a style guide that set the tone for the rest of the company’s print, retail, and social media design teams.
+They needed a custom platform to support their business, which includes hundreds of studio locations, an online workouts subscription service, a blog, and a shop.
+I was deeply involved in every step of the year-long process, from the holistic vision to minute details of the execution.
+I also translated my work into a style guide that set the tone for the rest of the company’s print, retail, and social media design efforts.

-I started by diving into UX research with a series of user interviews and surveys.
-I found that the website’s biggest usability issue was its cluttered and disorganized layout.
-Users had a hard time finding content, and it felt off-putting and off-brand, and made it hard to find content.
+I dove into UX research with a series of user interviews and surveys.
+I found that the website’s biggest issue was its cluttered and disorganized layout, which felt off-putting and off-brand, and made it hard to find content.

 “Whenever I take a class in one of your studios, I always think how clean and modern they are.
 The website doesn’t really match how the studios feel.”

-I started with a site map that mirrored the old website, then tweaked it to optimize user flows and better support our business goals.
+After building out a site map, I altered it to optimize user flows and better support our business goals.

-Almost every part of the barre3 brand was up for reevaluation, except for the logo and orange primary brand color.
-I spent time playing around with various typefaces, additional colors, and visual treatments to find a style that felt fresh but wasn’t too radical a departure from the old branding.
+Almost every part of the barre3 brand was up for reevaluation, except for the logo and orange brand color.
+I tested various typefaces, additional colors, and visual treatments to find a style that felt fresh but wasn’t too radical of a departure from the old branding.

 Button and Link Exploration

 I decided to use bold, clean Futura for the primary typeface, and brought in a handwritten accent font to express the warm, personal touch that is such an important part of the barre3 brand.